TravorLZH/travorlzh.github.io/_posts/2023-06-12-applications-of-ac.md

 \end{cases}\tag5
 $$

 so $f(\alpha)/\alpha=\beta/\alpha$ but $f(\beta)/\beta=\alpha/\beta$.
-If $f$ is linear, then $\alpha^2=\beta^2$, so we have $\alpha\pm\beta=0$, which contradicts the fact that $B$ is linearly independent.
+If $f$ is linear, then $\alpha^2=\beta^2$, which contradicts the linear independence of $B$.
 Consequently, (5) is a solution to (4) that is nonlinear.

-> Because there are infinitely many ways to pick $\alpha$ and $\beta$, we effectively demonstrated that (4) has infinitely many nonlinear solutions.
+> Because there are infinitely many ways to pick $\alpha$ and $\beta$, we effectively demonstrated that (4) has infinitely many nonlinear solutions if we accept AC.

 ## Conclusion

 In ths article, we explored various examples in mathematics where AC is applied.
 We began by looking at a classical result in real analysis and introduced a weaker form of AC: axiom of countable choice.
+Subsequently, we use AC to construct a set that is not measurable in the sense of Lebesgue.

-Subsequently, we present Zorn's lemma and Tukey's lemma, which are equivalent to AC and useful to study infinite dimensional vector spaces.
+To apply AC to algebra, we present Zorn's lemma and Tukey's lemma, which are equivalent to AC and useful to study infinite dimensional vector spaces.
 Using these ideas, we demonstrate that AC can be applied to construct nonlinear solution to Cauchy's functional equation.

 The current article has not fully revealed the connections between AC and vector spaces.
 The basis existence theorem is virtually equivalent to AC over ZF.
 As this is a fruitful topic for another day, it is reasonable to end our discussion here.